Tuesday, March 19, 2019

 Phyllis knew her Grandmother Bream better, because she lived with Phyllis's family for a while at the end.
 She thought her grandmother was “the sweetest woman, always willing to help, never asked a thing, made quilts and read her Bible until she was nearly blind.”
 Sarah did not fear death.
 She would, in fact, tell her granddaughter that she was eager to go see “my Joe” again.

 Sarah’s parents owned a farm near Gettysburg, which wasn’t the best place to be in July 1863.
-Sarah was not quite 3 years old, but even as an old woman, she still remembered the incident clearly.
+Sarah was not quite 3 years old, but even as an old woman, she still remembered the incident.
 On August 22, 1950, The Harrisburg Evening News ran the following story:

 Camp Hill – Cannons of the Civil War still echo in the memories of Mrs. Sarah Taylor Bream, of Camp Hill, who celebrated her 90th birthday Sunday.